tock/tock/doc/CI_Hardware.md

 sudo apt install python-pip3
 ```

-**Note:** if python 3 is not installed, foll0w these commands and go back to step 4.
+**Note:** if python 3 is not installed, follow these commands and go back to step 4.

 ```bash
 $ sudo apt-get update